-When does the Sydney Festival start?
-First week in January and ends on 26th January 2017
+The Sydney Festival starts on first week in January and ends on 29th January 2017

 You might think that, after all the Sydney New Year’s celebrations and world-famous fireworks, things might calm down a little bit in Sydney.
 Well, you’d be right, they do, but not for long.
-The Festival takes a hold of Sydney on 7th January and doesn’t let go until the Australia Day long weekend.
+The Festival takes a hold of Sydney on 7th January and doesn’t let go until the end of the Australia Day long weekend on the 29th January.

 The most popular cultural festival in Australia

 The Sydney Festival draws in around a million people from far and wide making it the most popular cultural festival in Australia.
 Many top Australian and International artists will dazzle and mesmerise you with an array of world class performances in dance, theatre and music.

 P J Harvey is the first big name to be announced.
 She is only here for a one-off concert at the Sydney Theatre on the 22nd January 2017.
 There were a few tickets left when I posted this so you may already be too late – sorry, she’s a tad popular.
 Click the link below to find out:

 Get with the Program

 The full festival program will be released on the 26th October 2016.
 Follow the link below for the details: